nttam000/dns_client/README.md

 # dns_client

-This is a simple DNS client.
+This is a simple DNS client
-I'm working on this as I'm learning Rust and networking stuff

 Todo
 - multi-thread